mxneo00/Mood-Journal-App/README.md

 ### 5. Mood detail screen
 Display a single mood entry with date and emoji.
 Optionally allow note entry

-## Stretch Goals
+## Completed stretch goals
 Add a TextField in MoodDetailView for journaling notes.
+Add colors that change with mood.
+Delete entries in the journal

+## Uncompleted Stretch Goals

 Store entries persistently with @AppStorage or UserDefaults.
-Add colors that change with mood.
 Support multiple days, avoiding duplicate entries for the same date.
-Delete/edit entries in the journal
+Support editing previous entries